Search Transit Toronto

 The political battle over the Transit City proposal would continue until 2012 when Toronto City Council restored the original plan over Mayor Ford’s objections.
 However, Metrolinx, citing the delays due to the political battle, and budget constraints, further delayed construction of the Finch West LRT, giving it a new opening date of 2022.

 To build the line, Metrolinx launched agreements with Enbridge Gas and Infrastructure Ontario to relocate gas mains to prepare the construction of the stations on the route.
 It sought a contractor to maintain and build the stations.
 By 2017, a joint venture between Aecon Group, ACS Infrastructure and CRH Canada group, collectively known as Mosaic Group, was established.
 The three agencies were granted a contract to design, build, finance and maintain the Finch West LRT stations, and were obligated to do so for the next 30 years upon the opening of the line.
 Delays in construction, as well as Bombardier’s difficulties in delivering its Flexity LRT vehicles on time, forced Metrolinx to change its rolling stock for the Finch West LRT to the Alstom Citadis Spirit.
 These issues pushed back the opening date of the line into 2023.
+Further issues would push that date back into 2024, then 2025.

 The Alstom Citadis Spirit, which was the alternative to Bombardier’s following a delay in delivery, would be the third type of manufacturer within the TTC’s rapid transit fleet.
 These trains (17 of which will operate on the line), while foreign to riders in Toronto, are familiar to riders of OC Transpo’s light rail system in Ottawa.
 Construction on these trains began at Alstom’s plant in Brampton, with the first vehicle being assembled in September 2020.
-As of early 2021, these trains are yet to be tested pending the completion of rail installations along the Finch corridor.

 The Maintenance and Storage Facility

-Along with its 11 kilometres of route track and its 18 stations, the Finch West LRT is anchored by its maintenance and service facility being built on an empty lot north of Finch Avenue West between Norfinch Drive and York Gate Boulevard.
-Mosaic Transit Group started construction on the new facility in 2019 with an expected completion date late in 2021.
-The maintenance will have a green roof, be 10,000-square meters and will have a capacity for 26 light-rail vehicles.
+The maintenance and storage facility will have a green roof, be 10,000-square meters and will have a capacity for 26 light-rail vehicles.
 The facility features a main shop where maintenance will be carried out, a car wash facility, a power substation, an administration office, and a material storage building.
 Once complete, light rail vehicles will be able to access the facility from either eastbound or westbound on Finch Avenue.

 Logistics and Controversy